TobiasSekan/DailyKanji/readme.md

 * Create a new [Bug report](https://github.com/TobiasSekan/DailyKanji/issues/new?template=bug_report.md)
 * Create a new [Feature request](https://github.com/TobiasSekan/DailyKanji/issues/new?template=feature_request.md)

-## Notes about support for Windows Vista and Window 8
+## Notes about support for Windows Vista, Window 8 and Windows Server 2008 SP2
-At the very latest with the first release of .NET 5 (November 2020) the support for Windows Vista and Window 8 will be end.
+At the very latest with the first release of .NET 5 (November 2020) the support for Windows Vista, Window 8 and Windows Server 2008 SP2 will be end.
 Because we switch to .NET Standard 2.1 and .NET Core 3.0 .

 ## Whats next?
 see [Roadmap](Documentation/Roadmap.md)